hoffmannfelix/hoffmannfelix/README.md

 🚀 Interested in using data to create business value <br />
 📚 Currently learning ML with @MLU on YouTube <br />
+👦 fun fact: passionate about soccer refereeing and stocks

 <br />